 The second set of circumstances establishes what is known as “felony murder.”
 This essentially means that the killing happens while the individual involved is committing or attempting to commit a serious felony.
-The crimes that trigger this provision in Broward County include:
+The crimes that trigger this provision include:

 The third circumstance which would cause a killing to be classified as first-degree murder is if the killing results from the illegal distribution of certain controlled substances when the drug is shown to be the proximate cause of death.

-As a capital crime, first-degree murder is punishable by death or life imprisonment making it important that a Ft Lauderdale murder attorney is consulted.
+As a capital crime, first-degree murder is punishable by death or life imprisonment making it important that a seasoned attorney in Ft Lauderdale is consulted.

 Murder in the second degree is defined under Section 782.04(2) of the Florida criminal code.
 An unlawful killing is treated as second-degree murder if it fits one of two categories.
 The first is if the killing is perpetrated by a dangerous act that reveals “a depraved mind” with no regard to human life, even though there is no plan to cause a killing.

 The second set of circumstances creates another “felony murder” category.
 In this instance, an unlawful killing becomes a second-degree murder if it occurs during the commission of one of the above-listed felonies, but the felony is being committed or attempted by an accomplice of the individual who committed the killing.
-Regardless, a Ft Lauderdale murder lawyer should still be contacted.
+Regardless, a homicide lawyer in Ft Lauderdale should still be contacted.